 Today within Rosyth there are churches representing several different denominations and although all the churches have had fluctuations in their membership and congregational sizes, religion still plays an important part in the Rosyth community.
 Since 1997, we have shared, by invitation, the premises of Rosyth Methodist church and with whom we enjoy a successful Local Ecumenical Partnership.
 Click here for more about the partnership.

 Good relations exist between all the churches.
-The local clergy meet together monthly as a Fraternity, there are ecumenical study groups during Advent and Lent, and members from all congregations join together in the Christmas Nativity event.
+The local clergy meet together as a Fraternity to discuss local issues, an ecumenical study group meets in the Parish Church most Monday evenings throughout the year, and members from all congregations join together in the Christmas Nativity event.

 However, the real challenge for all the churches is to make them welcoming and inviting to attract new worshippers of all ages from the steady influx of people to the area.
-Christ is still alive in Rosyth as the above mural in the Methodist Church proclaims.
+Christ is still alive in Rosyth, as the above mural in our church proclaims.